 ‘Yes perhaps you are right but I cannot bear the thought of not hunting down that cat.’

 ‘Patience Charles, I tell you man, you are already starting to become obsessed and it cannot lead to anything good.’ said George.

-‘Pah, I just want what should be mine.’ said Charles flicking his hand away.
+‘Pah, I just want what should be mine.’ said Charles flicking his hand.
 ‘Come, let me show you where I slew its friend yesterday.’

 ‘I say you have quite the skill of sneaking up.’ said George.

-‘Yes why not, we shall go and investigate and then return for some luncheon but til then we hunt with vigour.’
+‘Yes why not, we shall go and investigate and then return for some luncheon but until then we hunt with vigour.’
 Charles said.

 ‘Very good sir.’ said the driver offering a shallow bow and returning to the vehicle.